Awaab's Law

 What is Awaab's Law?

-The death of Awaab Ishak was a tragedy that shocked the housing sector and the NHF and our members are committed to ensuring that nothing like it ever happens again.
+The death of Awaab Ishak in December 2020 was a tragedy that shocked the housing sector and the NHF and our members are committed to ensuring that nothing like it ever happens again.
 We and our members are committed to working with the government to achieve this.

 Awaab’s Law was introduced in July 2023 as part of the Social Housing (Regulation) Act following a petition by Awaab Ishak’s parents, the Manchester Evening News and Shelter.